There are hundreds of unique scenarios and challenges that leaders of remote and distributed teams experience.

 Is that even possible with a remote or distributed team?
 How do I continue to scale my business without losing sight of what matters most?

 If you are a leader of a remote team, you likely can relate to this dialogue.
 Leaders of remote workers face unique challenges that often require especially creative solutions.
 If we’re being honest, remote leaders have a harder job than their counterparts leading teams within four walls.
-It’s already lonely at the top, but you can feel isolated top to bottom and sideways when you are leading a remote team!
+It’s already lonely at the top, but you can feel isolated from top to bottom and sideways when you are leading a remote team!

 And then there’s the never-ending challenge of preserving your personal life and relationships when it’s so convenient to work whenever and wherever you are in any given moment—even when you absolutely love the work you do, taking time away from the business is critical for your health and sanity.